Research Articles - Cereal Grains in The Mediterranean Diet

 Eating Whole Grains May

-Help Prevent Age-Related Weight Gain: By now, you probably know that whole grains are better for you than refined flour.
+By now, you probably know that whole grains are better for you than refined flour.
 Well guess what?
-Now you’ve got another reason to make sure you’re eating your Wheaties® (or at least the whole-grain version): eating more whole grains seems to help reduce the amount of weight gained as you age.
+Now you've got another reason to make sure you're eating your Wheaties® (or at least the whole-grain version): eating more whole grains seems to help reduce the amount of weight gained as you age.

 Low Fat Diets Don't Make You

-Fat: There has been a lot of discussion and controversy about low-carb diets in the last few years.
+There has been a lot of discussion and controversy about low-carb diets in the last few years.
 The inventors of diets like The Atkins Diet, Sugar Busters, South Beach Diet and The Zone Diet would have people believe that the rise in obesity is related to an increase in consumption of carbohydrates.
 They assert that by simply cutting all carbohydrates from the diet, people will lose weight and obesity will be cured.
-To support their claims they advance complex theories—none of which have been supported with well-designed research.
+To support their claims they advance complex theories'none of which have been supported with well-designed research.

-Bean there, done that!: I have written recently about the positive effects that diet can have on different cancers.
+I have written recently about the positive effects that diet can have on different cancers.
 We know that people with a normal Body Mass Index have a lower risk of cancer.
 Studies have also shown a clear link with increased fruit and vegetable intake providing a decrease in the risk of some cancers.

 What I (Un)Learned in Medical

-School: It was about 15 years ago, but as amazing as it may seem, I actually had a professor say, "I don't care about my diet, I'll just take Zocor or another cholesterol lowering medication and keep eating my thick, juicy steaks."
+It was about 15 years ago, but as amazing as it may seem, I actually had a professor say, "I don't care about my diet, I'll just take Zocor or another cholesterol lowering medication and keep eating my thick, juicy steaks."
 This was in response to a Grand Rounds lecturer speaking about the importance of diet in preventing heart disease.

-New Year's 2007: Yep, it's that time again and most everyone makes some sort of resolution for the new year.
+Yep, it's that time again and most everyone makes some sort of resolution for the new year.
 The two most common are losing weight and stopping smoking.
 There's tons of advertising now directed at both and for good reason.
 Research shows that by picking a date, any date, the chance of success is higher.
 The new year is a good time but an anniversary or someone's birthday works just as well.

-Carbohydrates: The low carbohydrate craze is no longer at full boil, but I still have those patients who come in and talk about being on a low-carb diet.
+The low carbohydrate craze is no longer at full boil, but I still have those patients who come in and talk about being on a low-carb diet.
 While the plans for most such diets are pretty silly, most folks do need to cut back on calories.
 In general, the western diet is now largely built around the carbohydrate, and those carbs, unfortunately, have often been soaked in fat and coated with salt.

 Control Cholesterol Through Diet

-Alone?
 Canadian researchers assessed the cholesterol levels of 55 men and women over the course of one year of a recommended low-fat diet designed to combine various foods known for their cholesterol-lowering effects.

 Put down the potatoes, and step

-away from the french fries: Researchers
+away from the french fries

 from Harvard Medical School recently reported in The American